oytunistrator/openxenmanager-xcpng/README.md

 OpenXenManager introduction
 ==========================
-OpenXenManager is a full-featured graphical interface to manage Citrix XenServer / XCP-NG hosts through the network.
+OpenXenManager is a full-featured graphical interface to manage XCP-NG hosts through the network.

-OpenXenManager is an open-source multiplatform clone of Citrix XenCenter.
+OpenXenManager is an open-source multiplatform clone of Citrix XenCenter for XCP-NG.
 It is written in Python, using GTK3 for its interface.

 The homepage for OpenXenManager is at: